theck01/cellphone/README.md

 130.78.84.73:4567

 If you are not a Tufts researcher you may need to change the IP addresses in the start\_app.sh script and start\_histogrammer.sh script to an address on your network.

+## Docs
+More detailed documentation can be found in the docs subdirectory in PDFs